Supply and demand

 AI technology to enhance care

-It is funded by an Artificial Intelligence in Health and Care Award (part of the NHS Artificial Intelligence Lab managed by the Accelerated Access Collaborative in partnership with NHSX and the National Institute for Health Research (NIHR) and will be evaluated by Dr Edward Meinert and his team at the University's Centre for Health Technology.
+It is funded by an Artificial Intelligence in Health and Care Award (part of the NHS Artificial Intelligence Lab managed by the Accelerated Access Collaborative in partnership with NHSX and the National Institute for Health and Care Research (NIHR) and will be evaluated by Dr Edward Meinert and his team at the University's Centre for Health Technology.